Welcome to Forest School

 Winter Clothing -

 NB – Children will not be wearing their school coat for these sessions.
-In very cold weather, please supply extra layers of clothing and/or an old jacket in their kit.
+In very cold weather, please supply extra layers or an old jacket in their kit.

 The general rule is to wear lots of layers which keeps in the heat and can be removed if needed.